 BEST PRACTICES FOR THE USE OF PYROTECHNICS

-During this course, FES presents the most effective method of using pyrotechnics to maximize their impact.
+During this course, FALCON presents the most effective method of using pyrotechnics to maximize their impact.
 We will also recommend the best cartridges for your situation (proximity to neighbours, timing of control, target species, resources, etc.).
 Safe use, maintenance and cleaning are topics covered with equal importance during this training.
 This course can contain theoretical and practical sections, depending on your needs.

 SAFETY MANAGEMENT SYSTEMS (SMS) AND AUDITS

 The integration of Safety Management Systems (SMS) into wildlife management programs remains a challenge with many managers.
 This course can help your organization manage the risks related to wildlife, determine objectives, elaborate a planning method and identify performance measures.
 The key components of SMS should include a safety management plan, documentation management, safety monitoring, training, quality assurance and preparations for emergency intervention.
-Throughout this training, FES can help build your own SMS adapted to your organization and designed for wildlife.
+Throughout this training, FALCON can help build your own SMS adapted to your organization and designed for wildlife.

 If SMS are already in place in your organization, FALCON can audit them to ensure that they comply.
 Audits performed by FALCON have no legal effect, but can provide guidance in anticipation of legal audits.